Home Remedies for Eczema / Dermatitis

 We have heard of people mixing in 1/2 a cup of olive oil and 1 teaspoon of turmeric for extra effectiveness.
 Pour it over the affected areas and gently rub it in

-For a few people oats can provoke a flare-up of eczema, so test first to see if it is "safe" on you
+Tip: For a few people oats can provoke a flare-up of eczema, so test first to see if this natural eczema treatment is safe on you

 Emu oil

-One of the newest more promising eczema treatments is the use of emu oil.
+One of the newest more promising natural eczema remedies is the use of emu oil.
 This oil is an extract from the emu which is a bird originally from Australia and New Zealand

 It is a powerful natural anti inflammatory and is being used quiet successfully by a growing number of people against their dermatitis or eczema